 A typical, stoic Macho Powerhouse opponent for goku In the last Arc to overcome and hes absolutely 1 dimensional boring, bland Unsympathetic character in general with such run of the mill backstory and a uninspiring design like a lot of the universal characters.
 There is literally nothing appealing or badass about him apart from I have higher power level, yeah like every Opponent goku has faced hasn't stated that already millions of times by now.

-I would not care about him along most of the characters in the tournament of power once its done its already an after thought and considering he is supposedly the last obstacle in the arc of super is just lame to me.
+I would not care about him along most of the characters in the tournament of power once its done its already an after thought and considering he is supposedly the last obstacle in the arc of super is just lame to me. being a redeemable character? wow never saw that coming.

 SOUND - 7